"Edward Filene Credit Union Awards for Performance Excellence"

 When the Awards programme was set up in 2011, an attempt was made to make the judging process as impartial as possible, with the judges working in isolation of each other.

-Check out here the biographies of the esteemed Edward Filene Credit Union Judging Panel - Adrian Oldman, Nigel Fawcett and Steve Johnson and those for the Joe Biden Award for Development Educator of the Year - Frank Diekman, Nancy Johns ; entries from North America for the Biden Awards will be judged by Brian Bennett, Paul Dawson and Mark Worthington from Australia.
+Check out here the biographies of the esteemed Edward Filene Credit Union Judging Panel - Adrian Oldman, Becky Hoyle, Nigel Fawcett, Ros Lucas and Steve Johnson and those for the Joe Biden Award for Development Educator of the Year - Frank Diekman and Nancy Johns; entries from North America for the Biden Awards will be judged by Brian Bennett, Paul Dawson and Mark Worthington from Australia.

 The judgement of every entry is based upon two things:-